saiboto/fit_research_semester_III/README.md

 ![scrennshot_grafana](https://user-images.githubusercontent.com/57041076/78503493-225bcd80-7767-11ea-8445-64cb7686b4b3.png)

-## You have not understood parts of this project, or you are stuck with a technical problem while trying it out.
-Send me an e-mail or visit our TTN-Eberswalde community page.
+## If you need help with a technical problem or if you would like to know more about this project, please send me an E-Mail.
+You can also visit our TTN-Eberswalde community page.
+Thanks for you interesst and you input!
 tku837(at)hnee.de

 https://www.thethingsnetwork.org/community/eberswalde/